embray/PyFITS/docs/source/users_guide/users_schema.rst

     ...

 Here the ``'value'`` property expresess that ``NAXISn`` keywords should have non-negative integer values.
-More interesting here is the new ``'indices'``
+More interesting here is the new `indices`_
 property:  This expresses which characters in the keyword should be replaced with index values.
 In this example the character ``'n'`` should be replaced with the values in the range 1 through 99.
 Two things should be